Maximizing Webinar Attendance

 Why Maximizing Webinar Attendance Is So Important

-So in the first video, which was the introduction to creating more profitable webinars, I explained how the three stages, which is the registration, maximizing webinar attendance, and then conversions can have exponential profit increases if each stage is slightly tweaked.
+So in the first video, which was the introduction to creating more profitable webinars, I explained how the three stages, which is the webinar registration, maximizing webinar attendance, and then conversions can have exponential profit increases if each stage is slightly tweaked.
 And we showed an example here from our first typical example where we had just six people buy from a 1,000 people who attended our webinar.
 And then, when we showed examples of how that would filter through in terms of conversions, then it went up by a 500% to 30 sales.
 So, these tweaks can make a massive leveraged improvement in your webinar campaigns and the profits associated with them.

-And that’s not just profits and sales, it could be you wanting to book appointments with your clients or discovery calls, whatever it might be.
+And that’s not just profits and sales, it could be you want to book appointments with your clients or discovery calls, whatever it might be.
 These strategies will work for anyone using webinars.
 So in yesterday’s video, we looked at how to get more people to actually register for your webinar.
 And in today’s video, which is the third out of the fourth, we’re going to be looking at how to actually get more people showing up.
 So we’ve done the bit where we’ve tried to get as many people to register.
 Now, the thing which so many people get wrong is they fail or don’t do a good job of actually getting people to show up.

 I want to share with you today seven tips which can be used.
 And you can use them all, you can use some of them, use a mix of them, whatever you like, but all of them will help you tweak that attendance rate.
 I’m going to say it’s been proven.